 There is no doubt that the global pandemic has changed a lot of things over the past two years, across every space – including the software engineering industry.
 But nowhere were these changes as obvious as they were in the workplace.
-Since people were forced to work from home, many have since realized that the WFH life is actually a great option.
+Since people were forced to work from home, many have since realised that the WFH life is actually a great option.
 The ability for workers to better balance their work and home lives saw a surprising uptick in employee productivity by 13% – and in the middle of a pandemic, that’s pretty impressive.

 Though the world has since started to shift back to a relative normal, the WFH revolution has spawned a movement known as The Great Resignation.
 This movement, also referred to as The Big Quit, is a trend in economics that identified a surge in employees quitting their jobs.
 In the US alone, research has shown that more than 47 million Americans quit their jobs – entirely by choice.